startdevelopfin/startdevelopfin.github.io/Content/posts/speakingEngagement.md

 <p><blockquote><i>"Photo of Tennesee State University"</i></blockquote></p>

-<p>Tennessee State University is committed to connecting Historically Black Colleges and Universities to the diverse applications of digital technology through their partnership with Apple.
-By design, the C2 Student Leadership Conference provided an opportunity for students to network with students at the various institutions while building relationships with Innovation Team faculty.
-The photo above does not do the beautiful campus any justice so you'll have to visit to check it out for yourself! </p><br></br>
+<p>Tennessee State University is committed to connecting Historically Black Colleges and Universities to the diverse applications of digital technology through its partnership with Apple.
+By design, the C2 Student Leadership Conference helped students to network with students at various institutions while building relationships with the Innovation Team faculty.
+The photo above does not do the beautiful campus any justice.
+You'll have to visit to check it out yourself!</p><br></br>

 <h3>Swift Coding Clubs ⚡️</h3>